gh-capstone-team-c/Go.bARk/README.md

 **A casual Augmented Reality game for you and your virtual dog!**

-go.Bark is the brainchild of betsyg6, mkcrumpton, and leslie-meng.
-We wanted to create a simple game for those of us who either do not have the pleasure of owning a dog, or would like to play with a virtual one in our own homes.
+go.Bark is the brainchild of Marie Crumpton, Leslie Meng, and Elizabeth Groton.
+We wanted to create a simple game for those of us who either do not have the pleasure of owning a dog, or would like to play with a virtual dog in our own homes.

 go.bARk aims to allow several different kinds of user/dog interaction, as well as user/user interaction in the form of in-game friends.